stalj/prg-basics/07-Arrays/06-Arrays.md

    Create a program that calculates the sum of values in the last column.

 1. A function create_2d_arr(x,y) creates and returns two dimensional array with values of 0.
 Create a program and the function.
-Then create a two-dimensional array with dimensions of 3 by 5.
-Display the created array.
+Then create a two-dimensional array with dimensions of 3 by 5. print the created array.

 1. An array contains values: